The short answer

 Screen Time Rules vs. Expectations

-Dr. Michael’s approach isn’t about a free-for-all or having no guidelines in place when it comes to technology.
+Dr. Rich’s approach isn’t about a free-for-all or having no guidelines in place when it comes to technology.
 But it does involve changing our own mindset and the way we approach conversations and decisions regarding technology.

 One of the nuances he pointed out is that there is a difference between rules and expectations.
 We might set certain expectations, like technology use only occurs in certain rooms or at certain times of the day.
 But we can discuss these expectations with our children, including the why behind them, and even welcome their input or collaboration.